Dev0psKing/Cloud-Practioner-CLF_C02/README.md

-# Do you want to get AWS Certified in 2 weeks?
-If so, this repo is for you!
+# Are you looking to achieve AWS Certification in just 2 weeks?
+If the answer is yes, then this repository is tailor-made for you!

 Good Luck with the AWS Cloud Practitioner Certification Exam!